Thousands of monkeypox cases have been diagnosed in the United States over the last few months, including a small number in the Rochester area.

 Individuals infected with the virus can also experience other symptoms such as:

-“If you are experiencing any of the symptoms described above – especially if you have had contact with someone who has tested positive for monkeypox – isolate immediately and call your primary care provider,” Dr. Bottler said.
+“If you are experiencing any of the symptoms described above – especially if you have had contact with someone who has tested positive for mpox – isolate immediately and call your primary care provider,” Dr. Bottler said.

 Individuals who test positive are strongly encouraged to isolate at home to prevent the spread of the virus.